GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/1-introduction.md

 In this module, you will:

 - Explain the reasons for using an interface in TypeScript.
-- Declare an interface.
+- Declare and instantiate an interface.
-- Implement an interface.
+- Extend an interface.
 - Declare an interface with custom array types.

 ## Learning objectives